Kengetsu/limitless_leveling_toolbar/README.md

 Paste the following into the console: document.cookie = document.cookie + ";path=/;Secure=1;SameSite=None";

-If you want to use it on a local instance just change the host in functions.js to be localhost instead of shinobichronicles.com.
+If you want to use it on a local instance just change the href in index.html, cp.html, and hotkeys.html then URL_ROOT var in functions.js to be localhost instead of shinobichronicles.com.